codota/tabnine-nvim/README.md

 `:TabnineHub` - to open Tabnine Hub and log in to your account

 Sometimes Tabnine may fail to open the browser on Tabnine Hub, in this case use `:TabnineHubUrl` to get Tabnine Hub url

+## Additional commands

+- `:TabnineStatus` - to print Tabnine status
+- `:TabnineDisable` - to disable Tabnine
+- `:TabnineEnable` - to enable Tabnine

 ## lualine integration